How to Encrypt a Site Hosted on a Raspberry Pi with Certbot

 How to Renew Your Certificate

-You will need to open port 80 and port 443 (see above).
+Open ports 80 and 443 (see above).

 Run the following command: